Legislative Assembly of Queensland: 1860–1948

-Queensland's "gerrymander" 1948–1989
+Queensland's gerrymander 1948–1989

 From 1948 until the reforms following the end of the Bjelke-Petersen era, Queensland used an electoral zoning system that was tweaked by the government of the day to maximise its own voter support at the expense of the opposition.
-It has been called a form of gerrymander, however it is more accurately referred to as an electoral malapportionment.
+It has been called a form of gerrymander, dubbed the "Bjelkemander" however it is more accurately referred to as an electoral malapportionment.
 In a classic gerrymander, electoral boundaries are drawn to take advantage of known pockets of supporters and to isolate areas of opposition voters so as to maximise the number of seats for the government for a given number of votes and to cause opposition support to be "wasted" by concentrating their supporters in relatively fewer electorates.

 The Queensland "gerrymander", first introduced by the Labor Party (ALP) government of Ned Hanlon in 1949 used a series of electoral zones based on their distance from Brisbane.

 Initially Queensland was divided into three zones—the metropolitan zone (Brisbane), the provincial cities zone (which also included rural areas around provincial cities) and the rural zone.
 While the number of electors in each seat in a zone was roughly equal, there was considerable variation in the number of electors between zones.
 Thus an electorate in the remote zone might have as few as 5,000 electors, while a seat in the metropolitan zone might have as many as 25,000.
 Using this system the Labor government was able to maximise its vote, particularly in its power base of the provincial city zone.

 With the split in the party in the late 1950s the ALP lost office and a conservative Coalition government led by the Country Party (later National Party) under Frank Nicklin came to power, which, as discussed above, initially modified the voting system to introduce preferential voting, to take advantage of Labor's split.
 It also separated the provincial cities from their hinterlands.
 The hinterlands were added to the rural zone, where new Country Party seats were created.